ilkkanml/TV_Project_Platform/project-bible/00-project-rules.md

 The backend should not permanently store playlist credentials by default.

+## Rule 8 - Local-First Playlist Model

+The app is responsible for playlist profile management.

+The app should support:

+- Adding playlist profiles
+- Editing playlist profiles
+- Deleting playlist profiles
+- Selecting an active profile
+- Switching between profiles
+- Storing credentials securely on the device

+The backend must not be required for normal playlist storage.

-## Rule 6 - Optional Playlist Transfer
+## Rule 9 - Optional Playlist Transfer

 The user may optionally send a playlist profile from the web panel to their own device.

 This feature must only work as a temporary encrypted transfer bridge.

+The transfer payload must be temporary.

 The transfer payload must expire.

-The transfer payload should be deleted after successful pickup when possible.
+The transfer payload should be deleted or marked consumed after successful pickup when possible.

 This feature must not turn the backend into permanent playlist storage.

 This feature must not turn the backend into a playlist provider.

-## Rule 7 - Encrypted Cloud Sync
+## Rule 10 - Encrypted Cloud Sync

 Encrypted cloud sync is not part of the default architecture.